nushell/nushell.github.io/book/commands/str_replace.md

  -  `...rest`: optionally find and replace text by column paths
  -  `--all`: replace all occurrences of find string
  -  `--no-expand`: do not expand the replace parameter as a regular expression
+ -  `--string`: do not use regular expressions for string find and replace

 ## Examples